stanleyhspark/leimao.github.io/index.md

 ### Career Change

 I believe I am a true scientist.
 However, I was not convinced that biology could be called "science" at the current level of human civilization when I was at Duke University.
 That is part of the motivations which causes me to leave this field.
-I should thank that I have learned math and programming well in college, and I met **machine learning** when I was at the lowest point of my life.
+I should be thankful that I have learned math and programming well in college, and I met **machine learning** when I was at the lowest point of my life.

 <br />